 “I am actually thinking about withdrawing the lawsuit because I don't want to see people whom I love and people who support me get hurt,” Chen said.

 “However, at the same time, I still want to fight against discrimination.”

-Chen and Kao had a public marriage ceremony in 2006.
+Chen and his partner Kao Chih-wei (高治瑋) had a public marriage ceremony in 2006.
 However, the Zhongshan District Household Registration Office in Taipei rejected their marriage registration in 2011.
-They filed an administrative lawsuit against the office that same year.
+They filed an administrative lawsuit against the office in the same year.

 According to Chen and his partner's lawyer Liu Chi-wei (劉繼蔚), the court postponed a verdict and asked Liu to turn in more information as evidence of their marriage.